luislucena16/luislucena16/README.md

 ## Welcome 👋

 Hi everyone.
-Nice to greet you!
 I'm a Blockchain Engineer, Seucurity Research, passionate about DeFi, Cybersecurity and GNU-Linux!
 - 🔭 I’m currently working with Blockchain Development, DeFi, Security Research and Software Development.
 - 🌱 I’m currently learning Rust and more of Security Research(every day)!
 - 👯 I’m looking to collaborate on differents projects about web3 development, infrastructure and DeFi to make the web3 ecosystem a better world!